-Recognizing that it is of vital importance that a community have places of for people to work as well as to live and play, the City of Dexter is committed to fostering an atmosphere that is beneficial towards economic development.
+Recognizing that it is of vital importance that a community have places of for people to work as well as to live and play, the City of Dexter is committed to fostering an atmosphere that is facilitates economic development.
 We use a wide variety of tools to accomplish this goal, including master planning, an economic development corporation, industrial facilities tax exemptions, and capital improvement planning.
+Through our partnership with Ann Arbor SPARK, the city maintains a business retention and expansion program.
 By exploring the links to the left, you can discover why this is such a great place to locate your business activities.

 Planning for Sustained Economic Development

-In the late 1980s, the Village of Dexter developed the Dexter Business and Research Park (DBRP), a 132-acre corporate campus style business park.
+In the late 1980's, the Village of Dexter developed the Dexter Business and Research Park (DBRP), a 132-acre corporate campus style business park.
 The goal of this investment was to promote job creation and provide a solid tax base within the Village of Dexter.
-DPRP is home to approximately 30 thriving manufacturing and research and development facilities.
+DBRP is home to approximately 30 thriving manufacturing and research and development facilities.

 By 2007/2008 the Village of Dexter, like the nation was in the grips of a great recession.
 Unemployment was upwards of 9%.
 The Village Council decide that creating recreational opportunities and access to the river were two key strategies that would make Dexter a destination.
 It was also during this time that Council determined that retention of existing businesses was the key to surviving the recession.
 In response, the Village of Dexter Economic Advancement Program (EAP) and the Framework Plan for Economic Preparedness (FPEP) were developed.